ubuntu/ubuntu-project-docs/docs/reference/exception-CloudinitUpdates.rst

       be included in the change log.
    -  Major changes should be called out in the SRU template, especially where changed behavior is not backward compatible.
-   -  For each release (e.g. trusty, xenial, etc.) that is proposed to be updated by the SRU a link to the results of integration testing for at least the following datasources must be provided:
+   -  For each release (e.g. Ubuntu 14.04, Ubuntu 16.04, etc.) that is
+      proposed to be updated by the SRU a link to the results of integration testing for at least the following datasources must be
+      provided:

 | ``    * nocloud (e.g. kvm)``
 | ``    * lxd``